kyegomez/the-compiler/README.md

 # Roadmap

+Just as the Manhattan Project didn't stop at theory, we too have grand plans to bring our vision to life:

-- Integrate langchaina autogpt agent Tree of Thoughts class
+- **Integration of the langchaina autogpt agent Tree of Thoughts class**: By adding this class, we will be able to expand the capabilities of our AI.

-- Provide objectives to worker nodes
+- **Providing objectives to worker nodes**: This will allow us to distribute tasks among multiple worker nodes, improving efficiency.

-- Provide access to terminal and other tools
+- **Providing access to terminal and other tools**: We want to integrate more tools into our framework, giving you greater control and flexibility.

 ## Share The Compiler